chiselstrike/docs.chiselstrike.com/tutorials/getting-started/step-08.md

 # Step 8: Deploy to the ChiselStrike managed service

-In this tutorial so far, you've used the ChiselStrike CLI to build your endpoints and entities locally.
+In this tutorial so far, you've used the ChiselStrike CLI to build your routes and entities locally.
 In order to use ChiselStrike in your live projects, you can deploy to ChiselStrike's managed serverless backend.
 Deployment involves:

 - Creating a project in the ChiselStrike dashboard.
 - Connecting the project to a GitHub repository that contains your code.